-Risks Related to Investing in Australia: Investments in Australian issuers may subject the Fund to economic risk specific to Australia.
-Among other things, there are legal, regulatory, political, currency and economic risk specific to Australia.
-The Australian economy is heavily dependent on relationships with certain key trading partners, including China, Japan and the United States.
-As a result, continued growth of the Australian economy is dependent on the growth of these economies.
+Canada: Canadian issuers may subject the Fund to economic risk specific to Canada.
+Among other things, the Canadian economy is heavily dependent on relationships with certain key trading partners, including the United States and China.
+The Canadian economy is sensitive to fluctuations in certain commodity markets.